shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 - **Allow us to help you** The Shopgate Cart Integration SDK already contains many basic functions delivered to you in a ready-made state with Shopgate responsible for the maintenance.
 If your interface uses PHP, it is the easiest way to ensure that it works properly.

 ### Contact
-You can contact our Technical Team via Ωe-mail at:
+You can contact our Technical Team via e-mail at:

 [support@shopgate.com](mailto:support@shopgate.com)